 A part of the tour is dedicated to the jewel in the crown of the Sagas, Njálssaga – the Saga of Njáll.

 Þingvellir National Park

-Our first stop was at Þingvellir national park, where we were guided through the most important and historical location in the Viking history of Iceland.
+Our first stop was at Þingvellir national park, where we were guided through the most important and historic location in the Viking history of Iceland.
 The Vikings founded their first parliament back in 930 here at Þingvellir where they convened for 2 weeks in June every year.

 Here the guide will tell you about the Viking parliament – and you will even get a chance to stand in the same location where it is believed that the Law Speaker stood when he cited the laws by heart to the crowd at Þingvellir.
 It is called Lögberg or Law Rock.

 Þingvellir is not only well-known for the Viking parliament, but also for the fact that the tectonic plates are visible above ground creating a very spectacular landscape.

 Vikings from all over Iceland met up at Þingvellir, and some love affairs started here, f.ex. the love affair of Gunnar and Hallgerður from the Saga of Njáll.